Embedding vs. Stickiness: Why Embedded Infrastructure Stops Generating Competitive Evaluations Entirely

 Sticky products generate constant competitive pressure because users are actively frustrated.

-Embedded infrastructure often generates no competitive evaluation at all — not because users are satisfied, but because they’ve forgotten switching is conceptually possible.
+Embedded infrastructure — as explored in the economics of AI compute infrastructure — often generates no competitive evaluation at all — not because users are satisfied, but because they’ve forgotten switching is conceptually possible.

 This is part of a comprehensive analysis.
 Read the full analysis on The Business Engineer.